 Credit not a rating factor: Credit information is prohibited from being used for underwriting or rating purposes by Massachusetts car insurance companies.
 Most other states allow the practice.

 Safe Driver Insurance Plan (SDIP): The SDIP establishes classifications of risks and thus outlines what insurers should surcharge drivers for.
-Read up on it, and how to appeal a surcharge, here.
+Read up on it, and how to appeal a surcharge, on the state's insurance regulator's site.

 Proof of insurance: Massachusetts requires insurance to register a car, so an up-to-date sticker on your license plate or copy of your registration form may be adequate proof of coverage when stopped by a Massachusetts law enforcement officer.
 Make sure you request a hard copy of your insurance card, though, in case you travel.